Real Estate Strategies in Investing: McKnight 500+ Properties

 McKnight’s American success gave him the confidence to further build his property empire.

-So the money that’s being made over here in the U.S. has been good but that aside it’s watching a strategy play out and then realizing that yes you can do this and you know a middle-class guy from Melbourne, ex-accountant, sacked of a job in Mackay, second fattest kid in high school with all the doubts and fears and insecurities that we all have.
+So the money that’s being made over here in the U.S. has been good but that aside it’s watching a strategy play out and then realising that yes you can do this and you know a middle-class guy from Melbourne, ex-accountant, who was made redundant in job in Mackay, second fattest kid in high school with all the doubts and fears and insecurities that we all have.
 When a plan comes together, a quote from the A-team it’s great and my aha moment was I knew I could do it with Dave, could I do it by myself?
 And coming over here and investing in the United States proved I could.
 And that was an aha moment so given that I proved that I could do it by myself or as I like to say with God as my business partner that then gave me a confidence and allowed me to go to a higher level with my investing than where I had been before.

 More than anything McKnight is excited by the thrill of the chase, and expanding his already extraordinary property portfolio.